Recognizing Tree Hazards

 - Remove the tree: trees get to a point when they become too hazardous and little can be done to decrease hazards.
 These trees should be removed.
 Arbor Plant Health Care’s tree removal services can help if your tree needs to be removed.

-Recognizing and reducing hazards will increase the safety of your property and community and allow you to enjoy your trees for years to come.
+Recognizing and reducing tree hazards will increase the safety of your property and community and allow you to enjoy your trees for years to come.

 Authored by: Arbor Plant Health Care